jarodburchill/project-automation/README.md

 ```
 localPath = /home/$USER/Projects/
 ```
-> $USER = your machine's username.
+> **$USER = your machine's username.**

 The editor option takes a string to determine what editor new projects will be opened in after creation.
 Currently, only Atom and VScode are supported.
 Set to `none` if you don't wish to open the repo in an editor.
-#### NOTE: If using Atom, open it, select "Atom" and choose "Install Script Commands" before running the script, or Atom will not open!
+> **NOTE: If using Atom, open it, select "Atom" and choose "Install Script Commands" before running the script, or Atom will not open!**
 ```
+editor = vscode
+editor = atom
-editor = <editor>
+editor = none
 ```
 The username option is blank by default.
 If a correct GitHub username is entered into this option, the script will not promt the user to enter a username on each run.
 ```